moltools/RetroMol.Core/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to the documentation of RetroMol.Core!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**RetroMol.Core** is a wrapper library around RDKit for easy reaction chemistry in Python, offering a *simple* and *intuitive* API.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.